CaitlinOCallaghan/ull-shaka-ecosystem/docs/low_latency_dash.md

 ```

 ### Shaka Packager Script
 The test script will generate a test pattern using FFMPEG and will pipe the stream to Shaka Packager.
-Shaka Packager, which has the `-is_low_latency_dash` flag enabled, will stream the content using LL-DASH mode to the listening server.
+Shaka Packager, which has the `-low_latency_dash_mode` flag enabled, will stream the content using LL-DASH mode to the listening server.

 Please note that the script contains an output directory.
 The directory default name is '1234'; however, you can edit this as you please.
 In fact, it is encouraged for you to change the directory before launching a new stream to avoid caching.